virtualarchitectures/BCD_3D_Planning_FME_Workspaces/README.md

-# Building City Dashboards 3D Planning Tool FME Workspaces
+# Building City Dashboards 3D Planning Tool - FME Workspaces for Data Preparation

 This repository icludes FME workspaces for automating the preparation and processing of open data on planning information and Small Area Population Statistics in Dublin for use in the Building City Dashboards 3D Planning Tool.